alper/alpernl/content/posts/stop-kicking-the-creative-class/index.md

   - /dingen/2011/10/stop-kicking-the-creative-class/

 ---
 I was at a meeting this weekend by the [Pop-up City](http://popupcity.net/) and the documentary displayed about urban development fits into a wider recent trend where people kick the creative class and blame them for society's ills.
-Usually the dreaded specter of gentrification is pulled out to show how apathetic and different and outright bad the Creative Class ((A horrible term, but the one we got to work with.)) are.
+Usually the dreaded specter of gentrification is pulled out to show how apathetic and different and outright bad the Creative Class [^1] are.

 The documentary shown last weekend [“Creativity and the Capitalist City”](http://www.creativecapitalistcity.org/) by Tino Buchholz actually showed an interesting and nuanced picture of urban development.
 Unfortunately this was marred by the rabid and insubstantial left-wing outings of the movie maker afterwards.
 That discussion did oust a lot of resentment that I think needs to be addressed more openly and more honestly than it currently is.